cn0047/stash/ed/react/README.md

 To pass data through the component tree without having to pass props down into each component - use `context`.

+Changes in context won't cause re-render not in parent nor child.
+`component.forceUpdate()` - call `render` skipping `shouldComponentUpdate`,
+but trigger the normal lifecycle methods for child.

-Uncontrolled Component - (use a `ref`) gets form values from the DOM.
+Uncontrolled Component - (use a `ref`) gets values from the DOM.

 Reconciliation - all path from virtual DOM to the actual DOM.